professordnyc/sketchee/README.md

 ### Challenge Context & Agent Orchestration

+Sketchee: use natural language and voice commands with Goose to create P5js sketches.

 This project was created as a quick entry into Block and Code.tv's **nokeyboardsallowed.dev** challenge.

 Sketchee was built using **Goose** (Desktop UI for Windows or CLI, also available for Mac and Linux) and its agent runtime to orchestrate multiple subagents: